-The ISU Team humbly and gratefully acknowledges the ancestral, traditional and unceded Indigenous territories where we live, work and play.
+The humbly and gratefully acknowledges the ancestral, traditional and unceded Indigenous territories where we live, work and play.
 We invite our site visitors to reflect on their past, present and future participation on the Indigenous lands where they are situated.

 In early 2021, the JEDI Council was created to ensure that JEDI principles were embedded across all ISU work.
 Since then, this group has evolved into a collaborative dialogue and actioning space made up of several ISU team members.
 The Council meets bi-weekly and is tasked with JEDI specific accountabilities such as engaging in meaningful dialogue, ensuring accountability around integrating JEDI in each workstream and internal ISU processes, managing and facilitating learning through the 8-week reflective process, gathering resources to share across the team, and committing to meaningful relationship building.